tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 	}
 }
 ```
-Now we have a single generic call that can create a Page (provided it inherits from PageBase and has a constructor) and execute an assertion on it&#8217;s title.
+Now we have a single generic call that can create a Page (provided it inherits from PageBase and has a constructor) and execute an assertion on it's title.
 Lets update the NavigateContactLink method to return an initialized ContactPage instance, since this will be a consistent next step each time we navigate to a new page.
 This reduces the amount of code in the test and adds an automatic check to ensure we have reached the page we were expecting.

 ```csharp
 class PageBase {